Bruno-Diego/copacabana-pp5/README.md

   - [Gitpod](https://www.gitpod.io/)
     - Used as the development environment.
   - [Git](https://git-scm.com/)
-    - Used for version control by utilising the Gitpod terminal to commit to Git and Push to GitHub.
+    - Used for version control by utilizing  the Gitpod terminal to commit to Git and Push to GitHub.
   - [Bootstrap](https://getbootstrap.com/)
-    - Used to as the front-end framework.
+    - Used as the front-end framework.
   - [Favicon.io](https://favicon.io/)
-    - Used to create favicon for my website.
+    - Used to create a favicon for my website.
   - [Grammarly](https://www.grammarly.com/)
-    - Used to fix the grammar errors across the project.
+    - Used to fix grammar errors across the project.
   - [Django](https://www.djangoproject.com/)
     - Used as Python-based free and open-source web framework that follows the model–template–views architectural pattern to develop the basic back-end of the project.
   - [SmartDraw](https://www.smartdraw.com/)